Accounting History

 Special Issues: Accounting History regularly invites papers for Special Issues.
 These are listed here and current Special Issues include:

-- Accounting for Natural Disasters: An Historial Perspective (papers due 15th January 2022)
+- Accounting for Death: An Historical Perspective (papers due 15 September 2023)

 Emerging Scholars: Accounting History fully supports emerging scholars and each Accounting History International Conference runs an emerging scholars colloquium.